 As with all of our products, make sure you follow the instructions and safety precautions stated on the tin.

-Saturating wood oils are a great way to achieve long-term protection for your wood cladding.
+Saturating wood oils are a great way to achieve long-term protection for your cladding.
 They work by penetrating deep into the pores of the wood and effectively saturating it, to prevent any moisture from entering your cladding.

 These penetrating oils come either clear or tinted and are made to enhance the natural look of your wood cladding, rather than to cover it.

-Here at Owatrol, we recommend our customers protect their wood cladding with Textrol saturating wood oil.
+Here at Owatrol, we recommend our customers protect their cladding with Textrol saturating wood oil.
 One of our flagship products, Textrol is available in 7 different colours, including rustic oak, redwood tone and clear.

 What tools will I need?